docsforadobe/after-effects-expression-reference/docs/objects/marker-property.md

 The `index` refers to the order of the marker in composition time, not to the numbered name of the marker.

 The `name` value is the name of the marker, as typed in the comment field in the marker dialog box.
 For example, `marker.key("1")`.

-For a composition marker, the default name is a number.
-If more than one marker in the composition has the same name, this method returns the marker that occurs first in time (in composition time).
+If more than one marker has the same name, this method returns the marker that occurs first in time (in composition or layer time, depending on whether this is a composition or layer marker).

 #### Parameters